US 5

 In the 1940s, US 5 took a route around downtown New Haven to meet US 1 near the West Haven line.
 From State Street, US 5 followed Edwards Street and Henry Street to Sherman Avenue; then south on Sherman to Winthrop Avenue; then southwest on Davenport Avenue to intersect US 1 where Route 10 does now.
 Edwards and Henry Streets were later a part of Route 80, but they are locally maintained now.

-In South Windsor, US 5 first used Main Street, until a four-lane divided section was built to the east in 1942.
+In South Windsor, US 5 first used Main Street, until a four-lane divided section opened on July 4, 1940.
 Main Street became US 5A for a few years, but is locally maintained now.
 In Enfield, a short section of King Street was upgraded to four lanes divided at about the same time. (its old alignment is Old King Street).

 In Hartford, US 5 originally passed through downtown, entering on Maple Street, and then crossing into East Hartford on the only bridge in the area, the Bulkeley.
 In 1942 the Charter Oak Bridge opened, and still carries US 5 today.
 Late 1945 saw the opening of the 4.5-mile South Meadows Expressway (now part of US 5/ Route 15), which had been delayed by World War II restrictions.